Cleveland Way - Kildale to Swainby (★★★★★)

 | An old photo of a train at Bloworth Crossing |

-The path is now heading through a sandy landscape past Round Hill, which is the highest point on the Moors at 454m (you might as well go climb it, because it is only a few meters up from the main path).
+The path is now heading through a sandy landscape past Round Hill, which is the highest point on the Moors at 454m (you might as well go climb it, because it is only a few meters up from the path).

 | The view out towards Rosberry Topping |